BSc., PCCC, PhD

 Ph.D.
 Genetic Toxicology, University of Wales Swansea (2000)

-Reader and Group Leader, Cancer Sciences Academic Unit, Faculty of Medicine, University of Southampton (2012- to date)
+Reader and Group Leader, Cancer Sciences Academic Unit, Faculty of Medicine, University of Southampton (2012- 2014)

 Honorary Clinical Scientist, Wessex Regional Genetics Laboratory, Salisbury District Hospital (2006- to date)